-Current low natural gas prices provide an opportunity to wean the U.S. off of carbonintensive coal.
+Current low natural gas prices provide an opportunity to wean the U.S. off of carbon-intensive coal.
 Inflated natural gas prices due to LNG exports will decrease the viability of natural gas as a bridge-fuel to a lower carbon future.
 Current low prices make natural gas-fired electricity generation an economically sound alternative to coal-fired generation.
-Sustained low prices may encourage this transition by private initiative regardless of increased environmental regulations as investors find natural gas competitive with coal.
-If exports inflate natural gas prices, the economics turn against cleaner burning natural gas.
-As Southern LNG acknowledges in its application, "the amount of growth will likely depend on commodity price competition" between natural gas and coal.
+Sustained low prices encourage this transition by private initiative regardless of increased environmental regulations as generators find natural gas competitive with coal.
+If LNG exports inflate natural gas prices, the economics turn against cleaner burning natural gas.36 Fuel switching from coal to natural gas depends on commodity price competition; even modest increases in the cost of natural gas can cause electric generation companies to rely more on coal.37

-In addition, as discussed above, new environmental regulations will soon force coal retirements.
+In addition, new environmental regulations will soon force coal-fired generator retirements and prevent the development of new plants.
 Future greenhouse gas regulation could cause additional retirements in the future.
+These forced retirements will soon limit the options of electric generation companies.
 If natural gas prices remain low, the U.S. may be able to transition away from carbon intensive coal without causing electricity prices to increase significantly.
 If natural gas prices are high, however, electricity prices will spike as relatively cheap coal-fired generators are forced to retire for regulatory reasons.
-Spiking electricity rates will have rippling effects on the U.S. economy, especially energy intensive, cost-sensitive manufacturing.
+Spiking electricity rates would have adverse rippling effects on the U.S. economy, especially for energy intensive, cost-sensitive manufacturing.